 The location of these ambient air monitoring stations are illustrated in Exhibit 4.1.
-It should be noted that the stations shown in Exhibit 4.1 are representative of overall air guality conditions in the City of Windsor.
-They do not reflect particular local conditions, such as the present heavy traffic conditions on Huron-Church Road, nor do they reflect air guality conditions in the LaSalle area, where there are currently no ambient air monitoring stations.
+It should be noted that the stations shown in Exhibit 4.1 are representative of overall air quality conditions in the City of Windsor.
+They do not reflect particular local conditions, such as the present heavy traffic conditions on Huron-Church Road.

-The most recent available data (for 1999 to 2003) collected from these air monitoring stations are summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
-For each pollutant, statistical analyses including the mean, maximum and 90th percentile as well as the measured concentrations for different averaging times (e.g. 1-hour, 24-hour, etc.) are presented in tabular format in the report.
+The most recent available data (for 1999 to 2003) collected from these air monitoring stations are summarized in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.
+For each pollutant, statistical analyses including the mean, maximum and 90th percentile as well as the measured concentrations for different averaging times (e.g. one-hour, 24-hour, etc.) are presented in tabular format in the report.
 Where applicable, numbers of exceedances (when the measured concentrations exceed the ambient air quality criteria (AAQC) for a certain averaging time) are also presented.
 With the exception of the annual monitoring data for VOCs and PAHs, which is collected by Environment Canada, all other data for conventional pollutants are from the MOE ambient monitoring stations in the vicinity of the Preliminary Analysis Area.